mef/linux-mef/README.md

 * audacious or quodLibet as replacement of decibel-audio-player?
 * raleway and roboto fonts
 * ublock origin custom filters / rules

+### BIOS upgrade

+Dependencies: `genisoimage` package.

+    sudo apt install genisoimage

+1. Download the BIOS update utility as bootable CD iso file from lenovo website
+2. convert the downloaded iso file to img file - (c.f. example command below)
+3. use `dd` to copy the img file into a USB disk
+4. Boot the laptop from USB and follow displayed instructions

+    geteltorito -o x250.img downladed-iso-file-name.iso